 Spanish fans used to steer well clear of the circuit when it debuted back in 1991.
 Motorsport culture was confined to the heroics of Spanish drivers in motorbikes and rallying, and Spain hadn’t delivered a top-shelf F1 driver in decades.

 But along came a certain Fernando Alonso, whose successes have transformed the venue into a heaving mass of flag-waving, chanting – and occasionally over-the-top – spectators.
-His win in 2006 took the fervour to new heights, and this was heightened further when he joined Ferrari in 2011, winning last year’s race in what was a thin season for the Scuderia.
+His win in 2006 took the fervour to new heights, and this was heightened further when he joined Ferrari in 2011.

-And while the fans come to see one man strut his stuff, the bulk of fans curse the circuit’s presence on the F1 calendar for its never-ending ability to provide a race that is the equivalent to watching paint dry.
+And while the fans come to see one man strut his stuff, the bulk of fans have cursed the circuit’s presence on the F1 calendar for its ability to provide races that are the equivalent to watching paint dry.

 Before the advent of DRS – which brought the level of passing to a remotely acceptable standard – the circuit averaged just two overtaking moves per race.
 That record gave it a worse reputation than Monaco and Hungary, two tracks which were positively overtaking-friendly in comparison.